rasjones/Flowplayer-DevKit/flash/controls/trunk/README.txt

 3.1.3
 -----
+- timeBgColor: 'transparent' now hides the background color of the time display
 Fixes:
 - Scrubber stopped moving when seeking if it was not shown initially and later enabled using the widgets() call.
 - It was possible to move the scrubber to time that was larger than the clip's duration
+- The scrubber tooltip time value is now more accurate
+- The tube skin's scrubber no longer extends to touch the button right to it if the time view is hidden

 3.1.2
 -----